 - Internet Encyclopedia of Philosophy: Founded in 1995, this peer-reviewed academic resource provides open access to a plethora of scholarly information on key topics and philosophers in all areas of philosophy.

-- Saint Joseph's Career Development Center: A dedicated team to help you explore career options, write a resume, find internships, connect with employers and network with Saint Joseph's alumni.
+- Saint Joseph's Career Center: A dedicated team to help you explore career options, write a resume, find internships, connect with employers and network with Saint Joseph's alumni.

 - Academic Advising: Find important advising and registration resources.